kynthosdev/zpds/memory-bank/projectbrief.md

 # IdeaNexus
 ## 1. Executive Summary
 IdeaNexus will address the critical need for systematic innovation management in small and medium-sized businesses (SMBs) through a streamlined platform that captures, evaluates, and tracks ideas from inception to implementation.
+Following lean methodology principles, our approach prioritizes **landing page development before platform MVP** to establish market presence and begin lead generation early.

+**Strategic Priority Shift**: Landing page launches in Weeks 1-5, before platform MVP (Week 12), to:
+- Start building email list and generating demo requests immediately
+- Validate messaging and value propositions with real market feedback
+- Establish brand presence while platform development continues
+- Create revenue pipeline before product launch

-Following lean methodology principles, our MVP will focus on validating three core assumptions:
+The platform MVP will focus on validating three core assumptions:
 1. SMBs struggle with unstructured innovation processes that lead to missed opportunities and wasted resources
 2. Existing solutions are either too complex or too simplistic for SMB innovation needs
-3. A structured but accessible approach to idea management will drive measurable business value The proposed MVP will deliver a focused feature set that enables the complete innovation lifecycle while maintaining simplicity.
-We'll employ a phased 12-week development approach with continuous user feedback to validate our solution-market fit before significant resource investment.
+3. A structured but accessible approach to idea management will drive measurable business value

+The proposed MVP will deliver a focused feature set that enables the complete innovation lifecycle while maintaining simplicity.
+We'll employ a phased approach with continuous user feedback to validate our solution-market fit before significant resource investment.
 Success metrics will center on user engagement, idea progression through the pipeline, and qualitative feedback on business impact.
 ## 2. Core MVP Development Principles
 Following Eric Ries' Lean Startup methodology, our MVP development will be guided by these principles:
 1. **Build-Measure-Learn**: Implement rapid iteration cycles to learn from user feedback and improve the product quickly.